Red huckleberry is a shrub that can grow up to four meters tall, and has bright green branches and small (up to three

 Many different birds and animals eat the red berries.
 Red huckleberry is often found growing on rotting logs and stumps where birds, who after having eaten the berries, have stopped to perch and while doing so, spread the berry seeds through their droppings.

-A few groups, such as the Kwakwaka’wakw, boiled the berries with salmon spawn in cedar boxes and then sealed the tops of the boxes with eulachon (a type of fish) and skunk cabbage (another plant) leaves; this preserved the berries for many months.
+A few groups, such as the Kwakwaka’wakw, boil the berries with salmon spawn in cedar boxes and then sealed the tops of the boxes with eulachon (a type of fish) and skunk cabbage (another plant) leaves; this preserved the berries for many months.

 Many people today pick the berries to freeze, can or make into jam.